Frito-Lay Burns Clean with Propane Autogas

 Michael Birk, Frito-Lay Senior Sustainability Manager

-“Propane autogas works well in our old gas vehicles.”
-Birk says.
-“We have been able to convert them from gasoline to propane autogas.
+“Propane autogas works well in our old gas vehicles,” Birk says.
+“We have successfully converted them from gasoline to propane autogas.
 It works very well for our medium- to light-duty vehicles.

 “Our focus for the next three to five years is to move forward with alternative fuels within our fleet as we continue to move the industry off of traditional fossil fuels.”